dart-lang/language/working/macros/feature-specification.md

 Note, that if the getter were written as `int get y => this.x;`, then a macro *would* be allowed to introduce the new getter `x`, because `this.x` could not previously be resolved.

-There is an exception to this rule, which is that macros are always allowed to override declarations from their super types, and that is not considered to be a violation of this rule.

 ## Limitations